barrykooij/wp-simple-web-services/readme.txt

 Of course!
 Simply hook into 'wpsws_general_settings' and display your custom settings.

 == Changelog ==

+= 1.0.1 =
+* Added an install function that flushed rewrite rules
+* Changed the way the plugin is loaded, removed anonymous function

 = 1.0.0 =
 * Initial release